cassioaumonti/Final_Project/about.md

    * **Petal.Width** - the width of the petal of iris flowers.
    * **Species** - the particular species of iris flowers, being setosa, versicolor, and virginica the sampled examples.

+For this application, we will try to model *Sepal.Length* in function of the other numerical variables.
+The categorical variable *Species* is not considered in the modeling step, but it is contemplated in the **Data Exploration** tab for filtering the categories.

 ## User Information

 This app contains 3 operational tabs: **Data Exploration**, **Modeling**, and **Data**.
 The **Data exploration** tab contains univariate and multivariate subtabs that allow the user to perform a more in-depth graphical and numerical analysis for the modeling step.